Skip to content

 What is our policy on [topic]?
 Include the document name and link.

-Summarize the key points of [policy name] for new employees.
+Summarize the key points of [policy name] for a new employee.

 What are the steps to [complete process]?
 Cite the procedure document.

 Who do I contact for [topic]?
-Include email and phone if available.
+Include their role and team.

 What changed in the latest version of [policy name]?

-Find all documents related to [topic] updated in the last 6 months.
+Find all documents about [topic] updated in the last 6 months.

-Compare our [policy A] to [policy B].
+Compare [policy A] with [policy B].
 What are the key differences?

 Is there a form or template for [task]?
-Provide the link to download it.
+Link to it.

-Explain [technical term or acronym] in simple language, citing our glossary.
+Explain [acronym] in plain language, citing our glossary.

 Go-Live Checklist